Nirespire/twitchbot/notes.md

 ## Features
 - ~~Respond to a the !hello bot command~~
+- ~~!project command -> give a description of what I'm currently working on~~
 - Greet someone when they enter the chatroom
 - Send a welcome message with channel info on an interval

-- !project command -> give a description of what I'm currently working on
+- Web API to set configuration
 - Web interface for stats + configuration
     - Set project info
     - Set greeting